/* Rambling Owl addition to remove page titles from blogs */

 “Awww bloody hell!” he exclaimed from the gloom.

 Just a few hundred yards later I saw an abandoned building of some sort, nestling in the lee of the embankment.
 The other two walked right past it, hunched against the drizzle, but I was curious enough to stop and give it a closer inspection.
 My guess is that it was built for use by railway maintenance workers who would otherwise have had no shelter this far out along the line.
 It was a two story cottage and its rotting front door stood ajar tempting me further.
 Inside there was a short passage with doors to the left and right and a rickety wooden staircase leading to the upstairs rooms.
 The left hand door was shut and padlocked but the right was open and I walked into a large open lounge with windows at both ends and a big black iron fireplace dominating one wall.
 I crossed the room to peer through the fly-specked rear window and onto an impenetrable jungle of brambles.
 I walked over to inspect the fireplace, mindful to avoid cracking my head on the low beamed ceiling.
 It was an altogether lonely and forlorn room, holding nothing but an ancient mouldy sofa and a strong smell of urine.
-I tried to imagine how it must have looked in years gone by, perhaps on a cold winter’s night; full of the banter of working class men, the heat and light cast from the large fire bouncing off the walls, the occasional chink of crockery, everything punctuated by the great clattering and roaring of passing trains: All gone now.
-Back out in the passage I debated trying the locked door, or perhaps going upstairs, but then I heard a muffled thump from above (possibly imaginary) and realised that my walking buddies were by now a long way ahead of me.
+I tried to imagine how it must have looked in years gone by, perhaps on a cold winter’s night; full of the banter of workers, the heat and light cast from the large fire bouncing off the walls, the occasional chink of crockery, everything punctuated by the great clattering and roaring of passing trains: All gone now.
+Back out in the passage I debated trying the locked door, or perhaps going upstairs, but then I heard a muffled thump from above and was suddenly aware that my walking buddies were by now a long way ahead of me.
 I made a sharp exit.
 Only when I had left the place behind did I realise, regretfully, that I hadn’t taken any photographs.

 Every broth you take ....